Pairwise Comparisons without Stochastic Transitivity: Model, Theory and Applications

 where \( \|\cdot\|_{F} \) denotes the Frobenius norm, and \( C_n \) is a constant depending on the magnitude of the entries of \( M \) and its rank \( 2k \).
 The subscript $n$ in $C_n$ indicates that both the magnitude of the entries of $M$ and its rank are allowed to grow with $n$.
-Moreover, the proposed model imposes no distributional assumptions on the parameter matrix \( M \), making it more scalable for handling large numbers of players.
-Theoretical results, including convergence and error bounds, are presented in Section \ref{sect: Theoretical results}.
+Moreover, the proposed model imposes no distributional assumptions on the parameter matrix \( M \), and the estimator can be obtained by solving a convex optimization program, making it more scalable and computationally tractable for handling a large number of players.
+Furthermore, as illustrated in Section \ref{sect: real data}, practical implementation requires selecting tuning parameters for the nuclear norm constraint.
+Unlike the exact low-rank formulation, which requires selecting the integer-valued exact rank, the tuning parameter can be selected over a flexible grid, allowing improved accuracy through finer tuning when computational resources permit.
+Theoretical results, including convergence and error bounds, are presented in Section \ref{sect: Theoretical results}, with additional results provided in Appendix~\ref{app: additional theoretical results}.
 As a remark, our estimation method and theoretical framework can be easily adapted when we replace the current assumption of the logistic form of the link function \( g(\cdot) \) with other functions, such as the standard normal cumulative distribution function used in the Thurstone model.